ysndr/MSc-Thesis/chapter/evaluation.md

 ##### Code Completion {#sec:code-completion-res}

 Comments about the Code Completion feature were unanimously critical.
-Some participants noted the little gained "value over the token based completion built into the editor" while others specifically pointed at "missing type information and docs".
+One participant noted the little gained "value over the token based completion built into the editor" while two others specifically pointed at "missing type information and docs".
 Additionally, record field completion was found to be missing, albeit highly valued.

 ##### Document Navigation {#sec:document-navigation-res}